hendrikswan/python-methods-readme/README.md

 When you want to store data in a Python program so that you can refer to it again, you use variables; when you want to store behavior in a Python program so that you can execute it again, you use functions.
 Variables are like nouns, functions are like verbs.

-For example, imagine needing to say "Hello World!" ten times.
+For example, imagine needing to say "Hello World!"
+10 times.
 You might do something like this:

 ```python
 phrase = "Hello World!"